maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/05-API queries in Shell.md

 - "JSON or XML results can be parsed to plain text, to be consumed by standard Unix shell tools"
 ---

-## Reading Documentation

-- Look through the params
-    - What types of search parameters are available?
-    - Do they match what you need?
-    - What is the Endpoint (Base URL)?
-- Look for sample requests & responses
-    - What kind of data does it return?
-    - Is it what you’re looking for?
-- Look for restrictions
-    - Is it free?
-    - Does it require a key or permissions?
-    - Do they impose a limit?

 ## Fetching data from the web